 Now that you’ve got some ideas of what to wear in Spain throughout the year, here’s a few of the other items you might need no matter the season.

-- An electrical adaptor.
+- An electrical adapter.
 If you’re coming from outside continental Europe (or your electronics were purchased outside continental Europe), you’ll definitely need an electrical adapter for the 230v two pronged outlets in Spain.
 This will work across most of continental Europe, with a few exceptions (parts of Italy, for example).
 A universal adapter will give you more flexibility, and you’ll be able to use it on future trips to anywhere.
-Also handy are the adaptors with more than one port, or one with multiple ports and USB ports like this one, as many electronics these days (cameras, phones, e-readers), can be charged via USB.
+Also handy are the adapters with more than one port, or one with multiple ports and USB ports like this one, as many electronics these days (cameras, phones, e-readers), can be charged via USB.

 - A compact travel umbrella.
 Something lightweight and easy to pack and carry around just in case.
 Consider the Repel Windproof Travel Umbrella.

 - Camera, lots of memory cards, and extra batteries.
 Spain is very photogenic so be ready to put your camera through the ringer.
 A lot of photos means a lot of battery usage, even if you’re just using your phone or tablet.
 Consider taking an external charger with you, so you can battery up on the go.
 We use a Sony external battery charger.